Important Information to Clubs conducting RQH classes

 It is also extremely important that results for each RQH (Agility & Jumping) should be forwarded within five working days to:

-Please ensure a catalogue (unmarked) and the original RQH Judge’s Score Sheets are included.
+Then also submit an unmarked final catalogue and the original RQH Judge’s Score Sheets.